 Namecheap.com: This is where most of my domains are registered.
 There service is straightforward, affordable and never really had any problems.
 I’ve also used other domain registration sites and I’m testing others now, but Namecheap is main one that I use when I’m going to “park”my domains, or not quite ready to develop a site for them.

 Dreamhost: This is my hosting provider and where the rest of my domains are.
 They’re domains are also affordable and by purchasing with them, it’s then very easy to add hosting to any of the domains.
 In the past, DreamHost has actually included a domain name when you buy a shared hosting plan.
 For the sake of simplicity, I’m recommending that you buy your domain and host it with the same company.
 It’s way easier to do thing, especially when your first starting out.
 Later on, I’ll share how you can buy a domain at another name registrar and then “point it” to another hosting provider.

 Buy a domain and a share hosting plan.
 Next, install the one-click install WordPress.
 Start creating your content.
 If you buy the managed WordPress hosting plan, the WordPress blog will be installed.
 So now you start creating your content.

 Wait.
 I’m not ready to commit.
 I just want to test out the waters.

-But if you know that you want to create, maintain, and even make multiple test sites, try niches, explore all the plugins, and dive in, then get a simple share hosting plan so you can play.
+But if you know that you want to create, keep up, and even make multiple test sites, try niches, explore all the plugins, and dive in, then get a simple share hosting plan so you can play.
 That’s what I did.
 I finally took the dive years later and committed.
 I haven’t looked back.
-Let me just say, that if you’re looking to build a “home base” or “HQ,” then hosting your own site on your own terms is going to be something you’re going to consider down the line.
+Let me just say, that if you’re looking to build a “home base” or “HQ,” then hosting your own site is going to be something you’re going to consider down the line.